viamrobotics/docs/docs/manage/fleet/_index.md

 ### Programmatic control

-Everyone who has access to the robot's location can obtain the robot's remote address and location secret needed to send API calls to the robot on the app's **Code sample** tab.
+Everyone who has access to the robot's location can obtain the robot's remote address and location secret needed to send API calls to the robot from the app's **Code sample** tab.
 You can share the robot's remote address and location secret without granting location access in the app.

-As long as each collaborator has access to these tokens for a robot, members of your team can write code, use tools like GitHub and execute the code to control the robot from anywhere in the world.
+As long as each collaborator has access to these tokens for a robot, members of your team can write code, use tools like GitHub, and execute code to control the robot from anywhere in the world.

 Toggle **Include secret** above the code on the **Code Sample** tab of your robot's page to display or hide the robot's location secret.
 The robot's remote address is displayed on both the **Control** and **Code sample** tabs of your robot's page in the app, ending with `viam.cloud`.